siddAhmed/PeerEdit/README.md

 - **Chat room**: Users can send short text messages to each other, similar to a chat room.

 - **Code formatting**: PeerEdit uses prettify.js to allow users to format their code in multiple languages.

+- **TURN server failsafe**: If a direct peer-to-peer connection cannot be established, PeerEdit automatically uses TURN servers for reliable connectivity.
+Temporary, secure TURN credentials are generated on demand using Cloudflare Workers, ensuring privacy and seamless collaboration even in restrictive network environments.

+## TURN Server Integration with Cloudflare Workers

+PeerEdit is designed to work fully peer-to-peer, but in cases where a direct connection cannot be established (e.g., due to NAT or firewall restrictions), it uses TURN servers to relay traffic.
+To provide secure, temporary TURN credentials without a central server, PeerEdit leverages [Cloudflare Workers](https://developers.cloudflare.com/workers/), which are serverless functions deployed at the edge.

+**How it works:**
+- When a new room is created, the frontend makes a request to the deployed Cloudflare Worker endpoint.
+- The worker generates time-limited TURN credentials using Cloudflare's API and returns them to the requesting client.
+- The client uses these credentials to connect to the TURN server if a direct peer-to-peer connection cannot be established.

+This approach ensures that TURN credentials are never hardcoded or exposed, and are only valid for a short period, improving both security and reliability.

+For more details or to customize the worker, see the `/worker` directory in this repository.

 ## Contributing
 Contributions to PeerEdit are welcome and encouraged!
 If you would like to contribute to the project, please follow these steps: